bill-ahmed/Express-ES6-Classes/README.md

-# Express-Classes
+# Express-ES6-Classes
 A package to help consolidate express routes.
 Inspired by Ruby on Rails :)

 ## Usage:

 Here's a basic example to get started.
-Note that `buildController(...)` returns a valid Express Router instance.
+Note that `buildController(...)` returns a valid Express Router instance that be used directly with `app.use(...)`.

 ```typescript
 class DashboardController {
     static PATH = '/dashboard'